Skip to Content

 Overview

-MuK AI Schedule extends muk_ai with cron-driven, autonomous agent sessions.
-Admins define muk_ai.schedule records that fire on a chosen cadence, each one launching a fresh AI session under a chosen agent and prompt with no user in the loop.
+MuK AI Schedule turns a muk_ai.schedule record into a cron-driven, autonomous agent session.
+Each schedule owns its own ir.actions.server (an ai_agent action from muk_ai_automation) plus a dedicated ir.cron — one cron per schedule, with no central sweep and no advisory lock.
+The cron runs the owned action; resolving the target recordset, rendering the prompt, spawning and chaining sessions and mirroring to chatter are all provided by the muk_ai_automation dependency.
 A per-record dispatch mode fans a single schedule into one session per record matching a domain (or arbitrary Python), and chained sessions expose the previous run's transcript so an agent can recall what it did last time without burning context.
 Pure runtime extension — no fork of muk_ai.

 Schedule Records

 Each schedule carries a name, agent, prompt template, recurrence (minute/hour/day/week/month/cron), dispatch mode and target model with either a domain or safe-evaluated Python record source.
-A live schedule_countdown widget shows Nd Nh / Nm Ns until the next fire on every list, kanban and form view, and updates without a page reload as the cron worker advances times.
+On save it provisions its own server action and cron, kept in sync on every edit and removed on delete.
+A live schedule_countdown widget shows Nd Nh / Nm Ns until the next fire on every list, kanban and form view, and updates without a page reload as the cron advances times.
 Prompt edits are versioned via the reusable muk_ai.revision.mixin from muk_ai; the History stat button rolls back to any prior revision.

 Self-Pacing Tools